Tie-decay networks in continuous time and eigenvector-based centralities: A Synthetic Example

-To illustrate some of the features of our tie-decay framework, we construct an example that illustrates the challenges of binning interactions and how our approach can overcome them.
+To illustrate some of the features of our tie-decay formalism, we construct an example that illustrates the challenges of binning interactions and how our approach can help overcome them.

 Consider a network with node set $V = \lbrace{1, 2, 3, 4, 5} \rbrace$.
-These nodes interact with each other cyclically in discrete time, with only a single edge present during each time step, in the following way.
-At the initial time step $t_0$, we select a `target node' and a `source node' and create a directed edge from the source to the target.
-At the next time step ($t = t_1$), there is an edge from a different source node to the same target.
+These nodes interact with each other cyclically in discrete time, with only a single edge present during each time step.
+At the initial time $t_0$, we select a `target node' and a `source node' and create a directed edge from the source to the target.
+At the next time (i.e., $t = t_1$), there is an edge from a different source node to the same target.
 This occurs with a third source node and the same target at time $t_2$ and with the final remaining source nodes and this target at time $t_3$.
 We have now exhausted all possible source nodes for this target, so at time $t_4$, we select a new target node and repeat the above process.
-Specifically, there is exactly one directed edge in each time step, and we select each of the four possible source nodes exactly once between times $t_4$ and $t_7$.
-We repeat this cycle three more times, and we finish with the final source--target pair at time $t_{19}$.
-The process begins again at $t_{20}$ with the first target node, and it continues periodically.
+Specifically, there is exactly one directed edge at each discrete time, and we select each of the four possible source nodes exactly once between times $t_4$ and $t_7$.
+We repeat this cycle thrice more, and we finish with the final source--target pair at time $t_{19}$.
+The process begins again at time $t_{20}$ with the first target node, and it continues periodically.
 In Fig.~\ref{fig:synNetTimeplot}, we show the interactions in this synthetic temporal network for the first $25$ time steps.
-When we examine temporal centralities in this network, we expect its cyclical behavior to be reflected in the centrality scores of the nodes.
+When we examine temporal centralities in this network, we expect its cyclical behavior to be reflected in the centrality scores of its nodes.